 **Helpful tips and common mistakes

 Start by trimming the brisket.
 I like to purchase the flat cut since it is fattier.
-Trim down the fat cap to 1/4 inch thick.
+Trim down the fat cap to ¼ inch thick.
 Prepare the seasoning mixture and give your meat a good rub down.
 Place the brisket fat side up on a roasting pan and let it do its thing in the oven.

 While the brisket is roasting in the oven, prepare the jam.
 I used a combination of caramelized onions with the cranberries to balance the tart with some sweet.
 Chop the onions and cook on medium-low until they turn a lovely brown.
-If the pan becomes too dry and the onions appear as they as burning, add about 1/4 cup water.
+If the pan becomes too dry and the onions appear as they as burning, add about ¼ cup water.

 Once the onions are ready, add the remaining ingredients.
 I like to gently mash the cranberries after about 10 minutes to help them burst and soften.
 The cranberry onion jam is a little tart and a little sweet; if you prefer your jam to be sweeter, add more brown sugar.